The story of the four frogs

 Because the decision is not truly made until you take action.

-Inspiration is what moves you to take that action.
-Inspiration is what keeps you going until you get to where you want to be.
-Inspiration is what makes you antifragile.
+Inspiration is what enables us to take that action.
+Inspiration is what keeps us going until we get to where we want to be.
+Inspiration is what makes us antifragile.

 Do you know someone who says they’ve decided to do something but hasn’t taken action?
-What would happen if they felt more inspired about their choice?
+What would happen if they felt more inspired about their ‘decision’?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.